What is Credit Risk in Banking?

 In order to evaluate the creditworthiness of any borrower, the bank needs to check for (1) credit history of the borrower, (2) capacity to repay, (3) capital, (4) loan conditions, and (5) collateral.
 In the absence of any of the above information, the creditworthiness of the borrower cannot be evaluated accurately.
 In such a case, the bank must exercise caution while lending.

 - For Example, – Company X wants to borrow $100,000, but it does not furnish sufficient information to perform a thorough credit evaluation.
 Therefore it is a higher credit risk and will be eligible for a loan only at a higher interest rate as compared to companies that are a lower credit risk.
 In such a scenario, if a bank agrees to lend money to Company X with a view to earning higher interest, it stands to lose both interests as well as the principal as Company X poses a higher credit risk, and it may default at any stage during repayment.

 #2 – Subjective Decision Making

 This is a common practice in many banks and other institutions wherein the senior management is given free rein in making decisions.
 Where the senior management is allowed to make decisions independent of the company policies, which are not subject to any approvals, there could be instances where loans are granted to related parties with no credit evaluations being done, and accordingly, the risk of default also increases.

-- For Example – In the absence of strict guidelines, Mr. K, a director of a major bank, will be more likely to advance loan to a company headed by his relative or close associate without performing adequate credit evaluations.
+- For Example – In the absence of strict guidelines, Mr. K, a director of a major bank, will be more likely to advance a loan to a company headed by his relative or close associate without performing adequate credit evaluations.
 If the loan had been advanced to a third party company with no associations with Mr. K, there would have been a thorough credit check, and the credit risk would be lower.
 Therefore, it is essential that senior management is not given free rein in lending decisions.

 #3 – Inadequate monitoring